20 Best Southern California Beaches You Must See

 Huntington City Beach also has volley ball courts and places to rent surfboards and bikes.
 The Huntington Beach Bike Trail is a paved 15-mile path that runs along the beach.

 Located in Playa Del Rey within Los Angeles County is Dockweiler State Beach.
 This beach offers 3 miles of shoreline.

 Dockweiler is the perfect southern California beach for a day trip since there is so much to do at this beautiful beach.

 The day use area of Dockweiler Beach has a wide sandy stretch that is lined with 60-80 fire pits.
-This is one of the best bonfire beaches in Los Angeles.
 The bonfire pits do fill up fast so if you want to get a fire pit you should arrive early.

 On the main beach there are restrooms, showers, a picnic area, and volleyball nets.
 There is also a beach bike path that runs along Dockweiler Beach called the Marvin Braude Bike Trail.

 Jetties at the north end of the beach are a great location for fishing.
 This beach is easy to access with a parking area nearby, and there is also a RV park right next to the sand with 118 full hookups.